giacomini/esc15/architecture/perf.markdown

 perf stat ./a.out
 {% endhighlight %}

-On can choose a set of events and list them on the command line as in
+One can choose a set of events and list them on the command line as in

 [`doPerf`](https://github.com/infn-esc/esc15/hands-on/architecture/doPerf)